 The most gentle kind of soaps for the skin are those made with 100% coconut or olive oil.
 They will not dry up the skin as much as other kinds of soap.

-I use this for washing my hands and in the shower.
+I use this for washing my hands.

 So, technically this is the only item on my list that is not usually ingested, though I don't think one would come to any harm by eating soap – it would just be a very unpleasant experience from the bad taste!